 Back and neck pain can interfere with your ability to function.
 Overuse, overweight, and other problems can cause back and neck pain.

-Neurological rehabilitation is a physician-supervised program designed for people with diseases, trauma, or disorders of the nervous system.
-Neurological rehabilitation can often improve function, reduce symptoms, and improve the well-being of the patient.
+Neurological rehabilitation (rehab) helps people with diseases, injury, or disorders of the nervous system.
+It can often increase function, ease symptoms, and improve a person's well-being.

 A detailed look at orthotists and prosthetists, and the work they do.

-PM and R is a medical specialty that works to restore function for a person who has been disabled as a result of a disease, disorder, or injury.
+PM&R is a medical specialty that works to restore function for a person who has been disabled due to a disease, disorder, or injury.

-You as the patient and your family are the most important members of the rehabilitation team.
+You as the patient and your family are the most important members of the rehab team.